elfeck/SGpp-wiki/Datadriven-datamining-pipeline-configuration.md

 ## generalConfig

 The generalConfig attribute contains the general parameters for configuration, like which algorithm to use, output format and the folder to store the data.
-Note that the heatmaps and cuts are **always generated** and that the graphs’ resolution **will depend on the level of the grid defined** at gridConfig in the Fitter module.
+Note that the heatmaps' and cuts' resolution **will depend on the level of the grid defined** at gridConfig in the Fitter module.
 The tsne algorithm is the only additional algorithm so far implemented for the visualization which reduces the dimensionality. **In this current version of the system the algorithm itself has not been fully integrated but it will be in a future release.
 Setting the parameters related to this algorithm will have no effect on the current execution of the module.**

 Also note that the json output is to be used as an input for the plotly graph library.

 <table>
 <tr><th>Attribute Name</th><th>Attribute Type</th><th>Valid value range</th><th>Comment</th><th>Depends on</th><th>Default Value</th></tr>
+<tr><td>algorithm</td><td>Array of Strings</td><td>"tsne", "linearcuts", "heatmaps".
-<tr><td>algorithm</td><td>String</td><td>"tsne" plus other algorithms for visualization which could be implemented in the future</td><td>Algorithm to be executed to reduce the dimensionality of the model.</td><td></td><td>tsne</td></tr>
+Plus additional algorithms to be implemented in the future</td><td>Algorithm to be executed to reduce the dimensionality of the model.
+(Note that the release of the tsne algorithm is still in progress)</td><td></td><td>["tsne", "heatmaps", "linearcuts"]</td></tr>
 <tr><td>targetDirectory</td><td>String</td><td>Absolute or relative path</td><td>Path to the file in which the data will be stored after the algorithm is applied</td><td></td><td>./output</td></tr>
 <tr><td>targetFileType</td><td>String</td><td>csv, json</td><td>Format of the file in which to present the output of the visualization algorithm.</td><td></td><td>csv</td></tr>
 <tr><td>numBatches</td><td>Integer</td><td>[1,Inf)</td><td>Number which determine after how many batches the visualization module will be executed.
 Note that the first batch is always executed.</td><td></td><td>1</td></tr>